miloscabrilo/MV-Team/mv-client/README.md

 # MvClient

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.
-This is front-end Angular application for internet store.\
+This is front-end Angular application for internet store. <br />
 Android app can be generated from js build [script](https://bitbucket.org/mv-team-maker/mv-team-maker-app/src/master/mv-app-builder/runAndroidDebug.js).
 For more details, see instructions from [README.md](https://bitbucket.org/mv-team-maker/mv-team-maker-app/src/master/mv-app-builder/README.md) of mv-app-builder directory.

 ## Prerequisite